Build instructions

 sudo ln -s /etc/ssl/certs/ca-certificates.crt /usr/local/oe-sdk-hardcoded-buildpath/sysroots/x86_64-petalinux-linux/etc/ssl/certs/ca-certificates.crt

-After running the above commands, re-run the build with make clean TARGET=<board> followed by make petalinux TARGET=<board> to discard the cached failure.
+After running the above commands, re-run the build with ./build.sh clean --target <board> followed by ./build.sh petalinux --target <board> to discard the cached failure.
 PetaLinux/Makefile also runs a check_ca_workaround prerequisite target that fails fast with the same instructions if the symlink has not been applied yet.

 Transient sstate fetch failures

-If a make petalinux TARGET=<board> run ends with errors like
+If a ./build.sh petalinux --target <board> run ends with errors like

 ERROR: <package>-<ver>-r0 do_..._setscene: Fetcher failure: Unable to find file file://.../sstate:...